 Singing with other people creates bonds.
 Contributing to Medical Research on Mental Disorders means supporting those for whom communication is fundamental but made difficult by a mental disorder.
 A real challenge nowadays when I person out of 4 will suffer during their lifetime from a mental disorder: schizophrenia, bi-polarity, deep depression, autism.

-In 2021 Venite Cantemus is supporting a project on schizophrenia presented by the Fédération pour la Recherche sur le Cerveau (Brain Research Federation).
+In 2021 Venite Cantemus supported a project on schizophrenia presented by the Fédération pour la Recherche sur le Cerveau (Brain Research Federation).

 Venite Cantemus promotes exchange and sharing for the benefit of a cause, bonding with people whose handicap or a disorder affects their ability to communicate, therefore preventing interaction with others in their social or family environment.